Dermatology Clinic

 When you arrive

 • Upon registering, take a pager.
-It will buzz and light up when your turn comes up and indicate in which room to report.
+It will buzz and light up when your turn comes up.
+Its screen will indicate the room number where to report.

 The consultation